-- 1. Swipe up from the bottom of the Home screen and touch ... - 2.
+- 1. Touch > . - 2.
 Touch and hold an album until it highlights. - 3.
 Touch other albums as required. - 4.
 Touch <.
 The Share menu opens.
 Touch the application to use to share the selected albums. - 5.
 Follow the instructions within the selected application.